MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 ---
 title: Enable your Java Spring Boot web app to restrict access to routes using app roles with the Microsoft identity platform
-description: Shows you how to enable your Java Spring Boot web app to restrict access to routes using app roles with the Microsoft identity platform
+description: Shows you how to enable your Java Spring Boot web app to restrict access to routes using app roles with the Microsoft identity platform.
 services: active-directory
 ms.date: 01/01/2024
 ms.service: active-directory